Crime Boss: Rockay City Review

 This is our review of Crime Boss: Rockay City, the latest game from Ingame Studios, which is a first-person shooter with elements of classic Hollywood action movies and draws heavily from titles like Payday.

 The title features a cast of well-known actors who bring the characters to life, but that alone may not be enough to convince you to spend a full $40 on this game.
-So without further ado, let’s start with the article, and take a look at what it has to offer.

 Story And Setting

-But this dynamic does not work in the favor of the game, because the celebrity appearances simply take you out of the game as you play it.
 The writing is also exceedingly corny and mediocre, relying completely on the assumption that players would remain invested if they look at it through rose-tinted nostalgia goggles.
-It would have been preferable if all of the budget that went into hiring these actors had instead gone towards enhancing the story and writing of the game.
+It would have been preferable if all of the budgets that went into hiring these actors had instead gone towards enhancing the story and writing of the game.

 Gameplay

 The gameplay is an intriguing spin on the Payday-style shooter formula that takes roguelike aspects and mixes in some elements of management sims.
 The majority of the heists we carry out follow the same general pattern of going out into the field and engaging in firefights.
-But most of the time, our primary goal is to steal a valuable object from enemy territory, transport it safely to our van, and flee.
-The gunplay is supposed to be an afterthought, but it’s also the main attraction.

-Noticeably, the companion AI needs more polish to say the least.
+Noticeably, the companion AI needs more polish, to say the least.
 You cannot directly command any of the companions on your team, and they will do whatever they want for the most part.
-This is extremely annoying when you are trying to go for a stealth approach and the AI decides to go in guns blazing, ruining your entire strategy.
+This is extremely annoying when you are trying to go for a stealth approach, and the AI decides to go in guns blazing, ruining your entire strategy.

 Speaking of the gunplay, it feels extremely outdated and unresponsive.
 The weapons have no force behind them, your shots feel flimsy, and their impact is significantly less than what you would expect.
 Enemies do not respond appropriately to the shooting as well, with some foes not responding at all to being shot.
 This makes the combat less than ideal for a game that is a first-person shooter at its core.

-It is obvious that these modes don’t have a whole lot going on for them, and they were most likely included to give players more things to do.
 Overall, the gameplay feels underdeveloped, and a little extra polish would have gone a long way to making this game more enjoyable.

 Visuals And Performance